-Anne Haira – Deputy Secretary, Partnerships and Customers
+Anne Haira – Deputy Secretary, Climate

 Anne joined the Ministry from Primary ITO where she was part of the senior leadership team focused on growing workforce capability within the primary industries.
 She led a large national field team responsible for customer and industry relationships, sales and operational delivery.
 Prior to that, she pioneered Fonterra's Māori Strategy and the strategic development of Fonterra's relationships with Māori.

 She began her career in government and held policy roles at the Ministry of Economic Development and Te Puni Kokiri (Ministry of Māori Development).
 She has also worked overseas for the Secretariat of the Pacific Community in New Caledonia as well as the Union of British Columbia Indian Chiefs in Vancouver, Canada.
 Anne affiliates to Te Arawa and Ngāti Kahungunu ki Wairarapa and lives in Wellington.

 Dr Alison Collins – Kaitohutohu Mātanga Pūtaiao Matua

 Alison, intrigued from an early age about how the world works, studied soil science (the mysterious universe beneath our feet) and geomorphology (how landscapes evolve).
 Seeing many different soils and landscapes became a passion and took her on a journey from the UK, around Europe and into Mississippi before landing almost 15 years ago in Aotearoa New Zealand.